jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - Use cases: Disaster recovery, backup & restore, tiered storage
 - Types: File, Volume, Tape and Amazon FSx File Gateway
+- If you are restoring an AWS Storage Gateway volume snapshot, you can choose to restore the snapshot as an AWS Storage Gateway volume or as an Amazon EBS volume.
+- AWS Backup integrates with both services, and any AWS Storage Gateway snapshot can be restored to either an AWS Storage Gateway volume or an Amazon EBS volume.

 ### Storage Gateway vs Data Sync

-- Use AWS DataSync to migrate existing data to Amazon S3,
+- Use AWS DataSync to migrate existing data to Amazon S3
 - and subsequently use the File Gateway configuration of AWS Storage Gateway to retain access to the migrated data and for ongoing updates from your on-premises file-based applications.

 > You can use a combination of DataSync and File Gateway to minimize your on-premises infrastructure while seamlessly connecting on-premises applications to your cloud storage.